fritzvd/rpg-adventures/SWD6 adventure.md

    - _Description:_ A section of the floor in a grand hall appears solid, but it's actually a false floor covering a pitfall.
 Falling in would lead to a lower level, where Teemo's guards are stationed.
    - _Challenge:_ Players need to discern the safe path across the hall, either by using their wits, spotting subtle differences in the floor, or finding a hidden switch that temporarily reveals the true path.

-These traps add an element of suspense and strategy to the infiltration, encouraging players to think creatively and utilize their skills to navigate Teemo's palace safely.

 ## Skirmish conclusion

-Certainly!
-Let's incorporate a skirmish or attack during the "Palace Infiltration" to add some action to the adventure:

 4. **Defector's Revelation & Ambush:**